PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 17:42:24
+Last updated: 2024-04-05 17:42:58
-Random Quote: Destined?
-Aren't you tired of waiting for destiny, Ted?
-Isn't it time to make your own destiny? - Robin Scherbatsky
+Random Quote: Ted: "Where does this girl live?"Robin: "We're talking about a woman who's gotten Barney to commit.
+I'm guessing Narnia." - Robin Scherbatsky